Teenage Fanclub announce new album 'Endless Arcade' with single 'Home'

 Teenage Fanclub have announced a new album – get all the details on ‘Endless Arcade’ below.

-The album will be the band’s first without founding bassist Gerard Love, who quit the band in 2018.
+The album will be the band’s first without founding bassist Gerard Love (who quit the band in 2018) and the first to feature Euros Childs from Welsh alt-rock heroes Gorky’s Zygotic Mynci, who joined the indie veterans in 2018.

 - READ MORE: Teenage Fanclub: the story behind their brilliant Creation-era albums – and the time Liam mimed an entire Oasis album for them